Acne Studios: Products

 Acne Studios design men's and women's ready-to-wear fashion, footwear, denim, and accessories including handbags, small leather goods, and eyewear.

 Acne Studios stages runway fashion shows for its women's Fall/Winter and Spring/Summer collections twice a year.

 On April 6, 2017, Acne Studios relaunched its denim collection under the name Acne Studios Blå Konst (meaning "Blue Art" in Swedish) at all of their retail locations and on Acnestudios.com.
 This launch consists of men's and women's ready-to-wear, jeans, and accessories.
 In addition, an Acne Studios Blå Konst pop-up shop located in Tokyo's Shibuya district was opened to showcase the launch, which it houses exclusively.
 Six new denim styles including the North, River, and Land for men and the Climb, South, and Log for women have replaced the range of existing denim products.
 While these jean styles are permanent, the Blå Konst ready-to-wear collection will be updated seasonally.

 On August 17, 2017, Acne Studios launched its Face motif collection, featuring patches of an emoticon face with two small circles and a long rectangle.
 Having first been introduced in their Autumn/Winter 2013 collection as a clutch, the face motif was featured in a unisex collection of ready-to-wear and accessories.

 Marketing

 Acne Studios avoids traditional forms of marketing and advertising, choosing instead to publish a biannual magazine called Acne Paper.
 Acne Paper covers the disciplines of art, fashion, photography, design, architecture, academia, and culture.
 Each issue is based around a theme that is interpreted by selected contributors from their field of expertise.
 Contributors to Acne Paper have included Carine Roitfeld, Noam Chomsky, David Lynch, Lord Snowdon, Azzedine Alaïa, Mario Testino, Sarah Moon, Tilda Swinton and Paolo Roversi.
-The fifteenth and final issue was published in 2014; Acne Paper has since been discontinued.
+The eighteenth issue was published in 2023.
+In 2021, a more comprehensive and longer issue was published under the name “Acne paper book”.